 The art materials market can be a minefield for the uninitiated, and the sheer number of choices available can appear overwhelming to say the least.
 This essential art supplies guide is designed to relieve the stress of kitting yourself out and help you choose the best equipment first time.

 If you fancy some new pencils to use alongside the shiny new art supplies featured here, check out our guide to the best pencils around right now.
-Meanwhile, if it's just an easel you need, look at our picks for the best art easels in 2021.
+Meanwhile, if it's just an easel you need, look at our picks for the best art easels.

 Michael Harding started making his own oil paints in 1982 when he was studying fine art.
 Inspired by recreating the glorious colours in his favourite Rembrandt painting at the National Gallery, London, Harding went on to become a colour-master suppling oil paint across the world.
 His Michael Harding Oil Colour paints come in a comprehensive range of colours and a high pigment content, and less filler, means his paints retain vivid colour and are more light resistant.
 All this quality comes at a price, but it’s a false economy to try and save money on cheap paints that yield poor results when dry.
 Your art is worth that little extra.